jarradbattaglia/SE577-SoftwareArch/deliverable_2/choose_container_adr.md

 - The amount of servers to provision for player load can be made on the fly much easier, as the only setup would be to add more pods and scale servers up and decrease them when needed.
 Also the resource use of containers is much more variable as we can reserve and limit containers resources more defined.
 Managed services like EKS leverages this better than us provisioning servers.
 - Kubernetes and ECS have built in monitoring resources that allow us to see the state of network, resource utilization, and more.
 This is built in or easy to deploy, where as other solutions would require us to build out or rely on third party services.
 - Managed solutions like EKS allows us to upgrade our environment in an automated way to a supported version, no knowledge needed of how to upgrade kubernetes
+- Easier to run development servers locally, without much drift from server environment (MiniKube, local containers, etc).

 Some of the disadvanatages of using containers and surrounding kubernetes architecture are:

-- Where as virtual machines is really a OS level solution, that requires a deep knowledge.
+- Where as virtual machines is really a OS level solution.
 Containers/Kubernetes/ECS will require our support staff to have knowledge of both containers and underlying networking to troubleshoot problems, potentially increasing the time to solve a problem as well as knowledge of network plugins and more.
 - If there is something wrong with our instance, that may affect all games hosted on that instance.
 With a Virtual machine only the underlying host may be affected, but its networking is not dependent on other hosts like they are when hosting multiple pods.
 - There is more overhead in the container infrastructure than a bare instance server and that may cause some latency delay.
+- Resource competition for networking will be higher between pods on a machine, which may cause issues with latency as many players send actions to the server frequently.